 The SAY Project has developed a National Clearinghouse that shows the alignment of agricultural safety and health curriculum and educational resources to Agriculture, Food and Natural Resources (AFNR) Career Cluster Content Standards used by agricultural educators.

-The manual developed by Penn State University was designed to assist agricultural employers, producer, and other experienced operators organize and conduct a hands-on safety tractor driving workshop.
+The manual developed by Penn State University was designed to assist agricultural employers, producers, and experienced operators organize and conduct a hands-on safety tractor driving workshop.

-AgSafety4u is an online course designed for youth (ages 16 and up), new and beginning farmers, and for employers and employees of agricultural operations looking to enhance their knowledge and/or to provide professional development with a heavy emphasis on tractor and machinery.
-Individuals who take this course and pass the online quizzes will be able to print a certificate of completion.
+AgSafety4u is an online course designed for youth ages 16 and up, new farmers, and for agricultural operations looking to enhance knowledge on tractor and machinery.

 The Animal Safety curriculum developed by Farm Safety for Just Kids is for rural and urban youth and includes demonstrations and animal safety brochures with teaching resources.

-The ATV Safety curriculum developed by Farm Safety for Just Kids is a packet that teaches youth about the importance of personal protective equipment (PPE) and certification courses.
+The ATV Safety curriculum developed by Farm Safety for Just Kids teaches youth about the importance of personal protective equipment (PPE) and certification courses.

 The Blind Spots and Peripheral Vision lesson plan developed by Penn State University includes learning objectives, demonstration instructions, and an evaluation.

 Aligns with the following AFNR Standard(s): CS.03 and PST.02: Low Alignment

 The Blind Spots and Skid Steers lesson plan developed by Penn State University provides learning objectives, demonstration instructions and an evaluation.